praneeetha1/GordanRamsayBot/README.md

 - Generates responses using the Llama-2 model with Gordon Ramsay’s style.

 ## Requirements
-- Python 3.8+
+- Python 3.8+: Make sure you're using a compatible version of Python.
-- Pinecone API Key
+- Pinecone API Key: For accessing the Pinecone vectorstore.
-- LangChain
+- LangChain: For building the conversational framework.
-- LangChain Community LlamaCpp
+- LangChain Community LlamaCpp: To utilize the Llama-2 model for generating responses.
-- Sentence Transformers (HuggingFace)
+- HuggingFace Sentence Transformers: For generating embeddings from the text.
-- dotenv
+- python-dotenv: To manage environment variables from a .env file.
-- PineconeClient
+- Pinecone Client: To interact with the Pinecone service.

 ## Dataset
 [Indian Food Recipes](https://www.kaggle.com/datasets/sooryaprakash12/cleaned-indian-recipes-dataset)